brandenc40/green-mountain-grill/README.md

 ### Observe and Control your grill from Go

 The `grillclient` package can be used as a universal client for interacting with your Green Mountain Grill.
+On top of this I have also started to build out a simple HTTP client for getting the current state of the grill.
+I'll be building out more features in the HTTP client.

 __Note: this was tested on my grill which is a Daniel Boone Prime purchased in 2021.
 I'm  not sure if this will work properly on other models.__